Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Though we’re already starting to see references to observability 2.0 or the next generation of observability, personally, I’m not sure I’m quite ready for it.
 I’d make the case that we’re just now starting to arrive at a point where organizations can implement observable systems and applications with the help of OpenTelemetry.

 We're also seeing platforms further their efforts to natively support OpenTelemetry.
-Honeycomb is a leader here, but Splunk, Google, Grafana, and many more have GA'd native support for OTLP, and progressing their native support for OTLP and consolidation of tools.
+Honeycomb is a leader here, but Splunk, Google, Grafana, and many more have GA'd native support for OTLP and are progressing with their native support for OTLP and consolidation of tools.

 OTel: The Building Block of Telemetry Pipelines